-Students who must withdraw from a study abroad program due to emergency or illness should contact MICA's International Affairs office for assistance and instructions as soon as it is possible.
+Students who must withdraw from a study abroad program due to emergency or illness should contact MICA's Office of International Education for assistance and instructions as soon as it is possible.

-All decisions concerning the cancellation or modification of a MICA study abroad program are made by the International Affairs office in consultation with the Provost and responsible authorities at the host site.
+All decisions concerning the cancellation or modification of a MICA study abroad program are made by the Office of International Education in consultation with the Provost and responsible authorities at the host site.
 MICA's policy on refunds may be modified only if a decision is made to cancel a study abroad program.

 Course Selection and Approval Process

 While researching and applying to study abroad, all students are responsible for working with their academic advisor and department chair to understand how the course credit from study abroad will fulfill degree requirements and to obtain the required course approvals on the Study Abroad Course Approval Form.